Australian contribution to UNTAG: Organisation and composition of contingents

 In addition to the military force, a number of other Australians served with UNTAG (including 25 observers from the Australian Electoral Commission).
-For the duration of the deployment, the Australian Department of Foreign Affairs and Trade and Defence had agreed to jointly fund a temporary Australian Liaison Office in Windhoek manned by two DFAT personnel and headed by Nick Warner.
+For the duration of the deployment, the Australian Department of Foreign Affairs and Trade and Defence had agreed to jointly fund a temporary Australian Liaison Office in Windhoek staffed by two DFAT personnel and headed by Nick Warner.

 Force preparation and deployment

 First ten years

 Australian Army involvement in UNTAG was formalised in February 1979 by Cabinet, which approved the plan to commit the 17th Construction Squadron, Royal Australian Engineers and Workshop as the main force for deployment.
 The squadron was to be supplemented by a Field Troop and by members posted from other units throughout the Army, bringing the squadron to a deployment strength of 275.
 A headquarters was to be formed, supporting the Chief Engineer at the UNTAG Military Headquarters.
 The total strength of the force was to be over 300 of all ranks, in what was known as Plan Witan.
 The unit had been placed on eight weeks' notice in July 1978, which was reduced to a week's notice to move in February 1979.

 There was no agreement (or settlement) between South Africa and SWAPO, so an order to move was never issued.
 The Official History noted, "as the weeks passed the unit found it difficult to continue training because all its vehicles, equipment and plant were either in boxes or in a state ready for transhipment".
 The notice to move reverted to 30 days in June and pushed out to 42 days in September 1979, when the unit was formally released from standby.
 The notice to move was increased to 60 days in March 1982, and 75 days in November 1986.
 In July 1987, all remaining specific readiness requirements were removed.